 The role of estrone (E1) in men has recently been acknowledged as under-appreciated and is currently under study.
 Men who have endured prostate cancer treatment (testosterone lowering medication regimen) are advised to monitor estrone as it has the potential to rise.
-Elevated estrone (not estradiol as previously thought) level is now known to be commonly associated with both incidental and existing diabetes in older men, as it is in women (I).
+An elevated estrone (not estradiol as previously thought) level is now known to be commonly associated with both incidental and existing diabetes in older men, as it is in women (I).

 Source: I – 1.
 Chang AM, Halter JB.
 Aging and insulin secretion.
 Am J Physiol Endocrinol Metab 2003;284:E7–E12

 The Content on This Website is not intended as a substitute for professional medical advice.
 Always seek the guidance of your physician or other suitably qualified practitioner with regard to medical conditions.

 This website is secured by GeoTrust™ with Guest Checkout enabled.

 TestoChecker® Australia Wide. ©2016_2023 All rights reserved.